ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 - Using optimized, type-specific primitives for many built-in functions and methods.

-- Using custom memory-efficient, unboxed representions for integers and booleans.
+- Using custom memory-efficient, unboxed representations for integers and booleans.

 - Classes are compiled to C extension classes.
 They use [vtables] for fast method calls and attribute access.